cmunoz-g/Inception/steps.md

 "daemon off" tells NGINX to run in the foreground, which keeps the process alive in the terminal "req" creates and processes certificate requests in PKCS#10 format, -x509 is the type of certificate, -nodes leaves the private key without a password

+# config https login
+cd /etc
+vim hosts
+add a line that redirects 127.0.0.1 to my login url set it in nginx conf